 8:00 A.M. to 6:00 P.M.

-CMHA will be open from 8:00 until noon on selected Saturdays within the month.
-Mover's sessions and landlord briefings are offered at 9:00 a.m. on the Saturdays the CMHA Administrative Campus is open.
-The 2015 Saturday schedule is below:
+CMHA will be open from 8:00 until noon on the 3rd Saturdays of each month.
+New Landlord Briefings are offered at 9:00 a.m. on the Saturdays the CMHA Administrative Campus is open.
+The 2016 Saturday schedule is below:

 The building is closed Sundays and holidays.